jzohrab/practicing-guitar/docs/part-2-getting-organized/time-and-schedule.rst

 Repeating 20-minute chunks
 --------------------------

-For motor skill aquisition, it's very good to do short bursts of practice a few times a day.
+For motor skill acquisition, it's very good to do short bursts of practice a few times a day.
 Do a short practice session, take a break for an hour or so, and then repeat that same session.
 Do that a few times.

 The rest period allows your body to make some quick adjustments.
 Don't expect to see improvement within the same day, but after a longer rest, things might come together.
 Especially with interleaved practice (of a few items), you can cover a lot of ground.